 This impasse was initially decided by the FTT who held that the legislation concerning PCN’s did not require a quantification of tax – fundamentally stating that the domicile position was a separate “matter” (as required by the PCN rules) to the quantification of the tax resulting.

-The UT allowed HMRC’s appeal confirming that in order to issue a PCN HMRC is required to first calculate the tax at stake.
+When later heard at the UT it allowed HMRC’s appeal confirming that in order to issue a PCN HMRC is required to first calculate the tax at stake.
 The UT concluded that the domicile position was not a separate matter to the resulting tax.
-The decision was supported by previous case law (albeit prior to the introduction of the PCN legislation).

-The outcome, Mr Embiricos must submit all information in respect of his worldwide income and gains before he has a right to appeal HMRC’s decision on his domicile.
+The outcome is that Mr Embiricos must submit all information in respect of his worldwide income and gains before he has a right to appeal HMRC’s decision on his domicile.
+The PCN does not allow simply for the remittance basis claim to be removed.

-On a more positive note, the decision does at least pave the way for HMRC to progress domicile enquiries which have been in hiatus pending the outcome of this case.
+The decision does pave the way for HMRC to progress domicile enquiries which have been in hiatus pending the outcome of this case.